Truck Driver in CalgaryHousing & Career Guide · 2026

 How long does it take a Truck Driver to buy a home in Calgary?

-Based on 2026 market data, a Truck Driver earning approximately $72K/year needs around 8 yr 11 mo of gross income to afford a 2-bedroom condo in Calgary.
+Based on 2026 market data, a Truck Driver earning approximately $72K/year needs around 8 yr 11 mo of gross income to afford a 2-bedroom home in Calgary.
 This uses a standard savings and down-payment model.
-This is a manageable timeline relative to other major Canadian cities.
+This is a manageable timeline relative to other major cities.

 What percentage of income does a Truck Driver spend on rent in Calgary?

-At current market rents, a Truck Driver in Calgary spends approximately 31.7% of gross income on a 2-bedroom apartment.
+At current market rents ($1,900 CAD/mo for a 2BR), a Truck Driver in Calgary spends approximately 31.7% of gross income on a 2-bedroom apartment.
 The widely-cited guideline is to keep housing costs below 30% of gross income.
 Calgary is slightly above the guideline.
 Manageable, but leaves limited room for savings.

 Is Calgary a good city for Truck Drivers to immigrate to?

-Critical shortage.
-Long-haul routes between Alberta and BC are in highest demand.
-LMIA-exempt pathways available for experienced drivers.
+Critical shortage in both countries.
+Long-haul routes command premium wages.
+LMIA-exempt pathways available in Canada; CDL sponsorship common in the US.
 Fastest-growing immigrant population in Canada.
 Active federal and provincial nomination streams.
 Large Filipino, South Asian, and Chinese communities.
 From a financial standpoint, Calgary is one of the stronger options for Truck Drivers — both the ownership timeline and rent burden are within reasonable range.

-Do Truck Drivers need a Canadian licence to work in Calgary?
+Do Truck Drivers need a local licence to work in Calgary?

-Class 1/AZ licence required for long-haul.
-Road test and air brake endorsement needed.
+Canada: Class 1/AZ licence.
+US: CDL (Commercial Driver's Licence) Class A — federal FMCSA requirements apply across all states.
 Credential recognition timelines vary — it is advisable to begin the process before arriving in Canada.
 Alberta has generally streamlined pathways for internationally trained professionals in shortage occupations.

 Get your personalised numbers